History of Cade Cunningham in Timeline

 In December 2017, early in his sophomore season at Bowie High School, Cade Cunningham suffered an injury while attempting to dunk at a tournament in Houston.

-On February 2, 2019, at the National Hoopfest tournament, Cade Cunningham recorded 26 points, nine assists, and seven rebounds in a 76–51 win against Oak Hill Academy.
+On February 2, 2019, at the National Hoopfest tournament, Cade Cunningham recorded 26 points, nine assists, and seven rebounds in a 76–51 win against Oak Hill Academy while playing for Montverde Academy.

-On November 5, 2019, Cade Cunningham announced his commitment to Oklahoma State, becoming the highest-ranked committed recruit in program history.
+On November 5, 2019, Cade Cunningham announced his commitment to Oklahoma State.
+He became the highest-ranked committed recruit in program history and the first five-star recruit to join Oklahoma State since Marcus Smart in 2012.

-In 2019, Cade Cunningham played for the United States at the FIBA Under-19 World Cup in Heraklion, Greece, where he helped his team win the gold medal.
+In 2019, Cade Cunningham played for the United States at the FIBA Under-19 World Cup in Heraklion, Greece, helping his team win the gold medal, where he averaged 11.7 points, 5.7 assists, and 4.9 rebounds per game.

-June 2020: Committed to Playing for Oklahoma State Despite Postseason Ban
+June 2020: Decides to Stay with Oklahoma State Despite Postseason Ban

 In June 2020, after the NCAA imposed a postseason ban on Oklahoma State, Cade Cunningham announced on June 22 that he would still play for the team.